Van Den Ende-Gupta syndrome (VDEGS)

 What are the main symptoms of Van Den Ende-Gupta syndrome?

-• The main symptoms of the syndrome affected the facial features of individuals affected.
-These might include but are not limited to underdeveloped eyelids, underdeveloped jaw bones, an unusually shaped nose, long fingers, bent joints (contractures) and the presence of underdeveloped bones in the feet, shoulders and ribs.
+• The main symptoms of the syndrome affect the facial features of individuals affected.
+These might include but are not limited to underdeveloped eyelids, underdeveloped jaw bones, an unusually shaped nose, long fingers, bent joints (contractures), and the presence of underdeveloped bones in the feet, shoulders, and ribs.

-• Other features include underdeveloped eyebrows, a narrow opening between the eyelids, depressed bridge of the mouth and a drooping lower lip.
+• Other features include underdeveloped eyebrows, a narrow opening between the eyelids, a depressed bridge of the mouth, and a drooping lower lip.

 • A hardening of the skin and connective tissue has also been associated with this syndrome.